 If Vendor is not a governmental body and (a) this Agreement has a stated expenditure of at least \$1 million in public funds for the purchase of goods or services by AISD; or (b) this Agreement results in the expenditure of at least \$1 million in public funds for the purchase of goods or services by AISD in a fiscal year of AISD, the following certification shall apply; otherwise, this certification is not required.
 As required by Tex.
 Gov't Code § 552.372(b), the following statement is included in the RFP and the Agreement (unless the Agreement is (1) related to the purchase or underwriting of a public security; (2) is or may be used as collateral on a loan; or (3) proceeds from which are used to pay debt service of a public security of loan): "The requirements of Subchapter J, Chapter 552, Government Code, may apply to this RFP and Agreement and the contractor or vendor agrees that the contract can be terminated if the contractor or vendor knowingly or intentionally fails to comply with a requirement of that subchapter."
-Pursuant to Subchapter J, Chapter 552, Texas Government Code, the Vendor hereby certifies and agrees to (1) preserve all contracting information related to this Agreement as provided by the records retention requirements applicable to AISD for the duration of the Agreement; (2) promptly provide to AISD any contracting information related to the Agreement that is in the custody or possession of Vendor, or (b) preserve the contracting information related to the Agreement as provided by the records retention requirements applicable to AISD.
+Pursuant to Subchapter J, Chapter 552, Texas Government Code, the Vendor hereby certifies and agrees to (1) preserve all contracting information related to this Agreement as provided by the records retention requirements applicable to AISD for the duration of the Agreement; (2) promptly provide to AISD any contracting information related to the Agreement that is in the custody or possession of the Vendor on request of AISD; and (3) on completion of the Agreement, either (a) provide at no cost to AISD all contracting information related to the Agreement that is in the custody or possession of Vendor, or (b) preserve the contracting information related to the Agreement as provided by the records retention requirements applicable to AISD.